 Gregory Mendoza is the 21st Governor of the Gila River Indian Community and the youngest elected to this office.
 He is the son of Joseph Mendoza and the late-Brenda Mendoza and resides in the village of Valin Thak (Goodyear) located in District Four of the Gila River Indian Reservation.

-Gregory served on the Community Council for the Gila River Indian Community for seven months prior to being elected Governor.
-While on the Community Council, he was appointed as Chairman of the Education Standing Committee and a member of the Legislative Standing Committee.
-He was elected to Council while serving as Chief of Staff to Governor William R. Rhodes, a position he held for almost six years.
+Gregory served on the Gila River Indian Community Council for seven months prior to being elected Governor.
+During his tenure as Councilman, he was appointed as Chairman of the Education Standing Committee and a member of the Legislative Standing Committee.
+Preceding his Community Council service Mendoza was Chief of Staff to Governor William R. Rhodes, a position he held for almost six years.

-Mendoza holds an Associate Degree in Tribal Management and Bachelor of Science Degree in Business Administration.
+Gregory holds an Associate Degree in Tribal Management and Bachelor of Science Degree in Business Administration.
 In 1986, Gregory was named as one of the Outstanding Young Men of America and is the 1987 recipient of the Congressional Gold Medal for academic achievement and service.

 |< Prev||Next >|